 7- the absence of collateral damages with any pattern of a weapon in the narrow area where she was killed;

 8- the impossibility to recover a weapon;

-9- and the absence of fractures on Kathleen face too.
-Especially in a narrow area, a hit from behind that is able to cause a laceration of the skull usually produces fractures of the nasal or cheek bones of the victim due to the crush against the wall or against the stairs followed the rebound of the blow to the head.
+9- and the absence of fractures on Kathleen’s face too.
+Especially in a narrow area, a hit from behind that is able to cause a skull’s laceration usually produces fractures of the nasal or cheek bones of the victim due to the crush against the wall or against the stairs followed the rebound of the blow to the head.

 The blood found on the walkway leading to the house dropped from Michael Peterson bloody hands.

 In 1985, Elizabeth Ratliff was killed in the same way by a younger and stronger Michael Peterson.
-She was found dead at the bottom of the stairs of her house in Germany, she suffered a fracture at the base of the skull because Michael Peterson was younger and stronger and the surface her head was slammed against was a floor made of terra-cotta tiles, not wood, like in the Kathleen case.
+She was found dead at the bottom of the stairs of her house in Germany.
+Elizabeth suffered a fracture at the base of the skull because, at that time, Michael Peterson was younger and stronger and the surface against which his head was slammed was a floor made of terra-cotta tiles, not wood, like in Kathleen’s case.
 It could be quite interesting to ask people that saw and cleaned that first crime scene if they found hairs on the scene.